 Those listed below are easily found, well marked and in many cases interpreted via information panels, brochures and books.
-Visitor Information Centres & i-Sites have further details on the history and heritage of the West Coast.
+Visitor Information Centres and i-Sites have further details on the history and heritage of the West Coast.

 - Karamea Centennial Museum: The rural Karamea Centennial Museum offers a unique slice of West Coast history with huge collections of photographs and a range of displays covering Maori history, farming, gold mining, sawmilling, flaxmilling, shipping and the earthquake of 1929 that ruined the port and brought more challenges to this isolated community.
 Family heritage, district and school archival material and local artifacts and memorabillia are available.
 Find out more about Karamea Centennial Museum from the Karamea Community Website.

 - Fenian Track to Adams Flat: In the mid-1800s gold-miners searched for gold in this area, carving out a bridle track through the beech & podocarp forest that is now a serene walk enjoyed by many.
 Along the Fenian Track is the historic Adams Flat Hut.
 The Hut, named after John Adams who was an early West Coast settler, is a monument of a typical goldminer's hut made of timber and iron.
 Now in ruins, a replica was built in 1999 through the Department of Conservation.
 The grave of John Adams' who is believed to have died in 1882, lies close to the hut marked by a totara with his name engraved.
 You can learn about other walks and tracks along the historical Fenian Track from Karamea Information & Resource Centre's website.

 - Chasm Creek Walkway: An old Seddonville branch railway line for exporting timber and gold out of Charming Creek Valley preserved as a track for an easy and magnificant walk through old railway tunnels, gorgeous views from bridges and all through a beautiful native fauna.
 30 minute return walk.
 A return night visit it recommended to view the glow worms in the tunnel.

-A great walking and mountain biking opportunity, the Charming Creek Walkway takes you deep into West Coast nature and history.
+- Charming Creek Walkway: A great walking and mountain biking opportunity, the Charming Creek Walkway takes you deep into West Coast nature and history.
 Along the way you will spot remnants of the gold and coal mining and saw milling tradition the region was renowned for, precious fragments of sawmills and old tunnels.
 Thr suspension bridge along the journey provides an umissable view of Mangatini Falls.
 There is access from Ngakawau and beyond Seddonville.
 3 hours each way.